kiritoInd/Personal-Voice-Assistant-Using-LLM-FunctionCalling/Readme.md

 2. **Fix Errors**: The assistant can take a screenshot, extract text from the image, and attempt to fix any errors found in the text.
 3. **Chatbot**: The assistant can engage in normal conversations with you.

+Error Fixing Process:

+When a user reports an error, the Personal Voice Assistant takes a screenshot of the current screen to capture the exact issue.
+This image is then processed using OpenCV to extract the text from the screenshot.
+The extracted text is sent to the LLaMA 3 language model, which analyzes the content and generates a relevant response or solution.
+The assistant then communicates the suggested fix or troubleshooting steps back to the user, ensuring a streamlined and effective resolution process.

 ## Getting Started

 ### Prerequisites